Past Catalyse Event

 Overview of workshop

-This two day face-to-face workshop provides participants with an introduction to Cognitive Analytic Therapy.
-Through a combination of brief theoretical presentations, video-based scenarios and live experiential exercises, you will have an opportunity to understand CAT concepts and practise using some of the key skills involved.
+This two day face-to-face workshop provided participants with an introduction to Cognitive Analytic Therapy.
+Through a combination of brief theoretical presentations, video-based scenarios and live experiential exercises, they had an opportunity to understand CAT concepts and practise using some of the key skills involved.

-Catalyse trainer, Sarah Littlejohn, will help you explore different ways the CAT approach can support assessment, rapid formulation and psychological therapy.
-She will model using CAT as a highly collaborative tool to help make sense of relational difficulties and common psychological symptoms, alongside working with problem patterns in the therapy relationship itself.
-Finally, Sarah will also cover CAT’s approach to managing therapeutic endings in a thoughtful and constructive way.
+Catalyse trainer, Sarah Littlejohn, aided exploration of different ways the CAT approach can support assessment, rapid formulation and psychological therapy.
+She modelled using CAT as a highly collaborative tool to help make sense of relational difficulties and common psychological symptoms, alongside working with problem patterns in the therapy relationship itself.
+Finally, Sarah also covered CAT’s approach to managing therapeutic endings in a thoughtful and constructive way.

-She will use clinical examples and role play to help demonstrate use of CAT in action.
-Additionally, you’ll be able to view excerpts from a series of Training Films depicting a fictional CAT therapy.
+She used clinical examples and role play to help demonstrate use of CAT in action.
+Additionally, she shared excerpts from a series of Training Films depicting a fictional CAT therapy.
 Catalyse developed these films for training purposes, and embed them throughout Practitioner Training.

-Throughout the days you will have the chance to work with each other in pairs and small groups.
+Throughout the days participants had the chance to work with each other in pairs and small groups.

-All participants will receive an attendance certificate for their CPD records.
+All participants received an attendance certificate for their CPD records.

 Aims and learning outcomes

-• demonstrating how to draw out or “map” diagrams of problematic, repeating relationship patterns.
-She will use live examples, including those from your own practice, and support you to try out this technique
+- demonstrating how to draw out or “map” diagrams of problematic, repeating relationship patterns.
+She used live examples, including those from participants’ own practice, and supported them to try out this technique

-• introducing the CAT tool of letter writing.
-Sarah will share examples and help you practice of ways of framing and summarising client narratives, histories, presenting problems and repeating problematic patterns through writing
+- introducing the CAT tool of letter writing.
+Sarah shared examples and helped practice of ways of framing and summarising client narratives, histories, presenting problems and repeating problematic patterns through writing

-Please note that attending this course does not lead to any professional qualification in Cognitive Analytic Therapy and does not qualify you to deliver this therapy approach.
-If you are interested in looking into further training or supervision in CAT, information and signposting to options for these will be provided.
+Please note that attending this course did not lead to any professional qualification in Cognitive Analytic Therapy and did not qualify participants to deliver this therapy approach.
+For those interested in looking into further training or supervision in CAT, information and signposting to options for these were provided.

-This event is for anybody interested in learning more about cognitive analytic therapy.
+This event was for anybody interested in learning more about cognitive analytic therapy.

 Applicants to the Catalyse CAT Practitioner Training are required to have attended a two-day introductory course on CAT (or equivalent).
-This course is therefore ideal for those intending to apply in 2024.
-Working with Sarah, as a founding trainer for Catalyse Practitioner Training, provides a taster of the teaching style on the course.
+This course was therefore ideal for those intending to apply in 2024.
+Working with Sarah, as a founding trainer for Catalyse Practitioner Training, provided a taster of the teaching style on the course.

 Facilitator